gaultier/blog/optimization-tales-cockroachdb-part1.md

 Relational databases are very complex beasts and CockroachDB is one of the most powerful and complex ones out there, especially in its multi-region setup.
 Know your database, read the docs, ask the developers if that's an option.
 There is no such thing as 'a SQL database' - every SQL database behaves wildly differently from the others.

-Many metrics matter, not only query latency: rows scanned (especially in a cloud environment, IOps are precious!), database CPU time, memory, max latency, cross-regions round-trips, contention time, etc. Keep a watchful eye on queries that rank the worst for these metrics, but also keep in mind that some metrics affect others - e.g. in our case, contention time and subsequent retries were artificially inflated by the suboptimal plan scanning too many rows.
+Many metrics matter, not only query latency: rows scanned (especially in a cloud environment, IOps are precious and costly!), database CPU time, memory, max latency, cross-regions round-trips, contention time, etc. Keep a watchful eye on queries that rank the worst for these metrics, but also keep in mind that some metrics affect others - e.g. in our case, contention time and subsequent retries were likely artificially inflated by the suboptimal plan scanning too many rows.

 Regularly revisit these findings: they change over time.
-I commend CockroachDB there because it exposes all of these metrics in a pretty dashboard.
-The only downside is that using it, you know which queries are problematic, and for which metric, but you're still far away from a good explanation, and remedy.
+I commend CockroachDB there because it exposes all of these metrics in a pretty dashboard, and even more in some internal tables.
+The only downside is that using this data, you know which queries are problematic, and which metric is out of line, but you're still far away from a good explanation and remedy.

 We also know that each index has to bear its weight, because it slows down every write, and might even end up unused by the query planner, thus being dead weight.

 Only looking at the plan (`EXPLAIN`) is not enough; observing the execution of the query (`EXPLAIN ANALYZE`) is better because it shows important runtime metrics (e.g. rows scanned).

-"Just provide in the `WHERE` clause of the query all the values you know up front" is *not* good advice: It worked here with `via` because of the tuple nature of indexes in CockroachDB and because `via` was the middle field in this tuple.
+"Just provide in the `WHERE` clause of the query all the values you know up front" is *not* good general advice: It worked here with `via` because of the way multi-column indexes work, and because `via` was the middle field in this index.
 But over-specifying the `WHERE` clause in the query can lead the query planner to pick a worse plan, because the optimal index might not contain the extra fields you just added to the clause.
 In the worst case, it will cause an extra cross-region round-trip (200ms latency)!

 A query that performs ok now, might become a big problem later, when the table grows, or the data characteristics change, or the query planner decides to do something completely different today.
-Actually, I initially tested my optimizations in staging, and I see completely different plans and latencies from production, due to the data being much smaller or simply differently varied.
+Actually, I initially tested my optimizations in staging, and I saw completely different plans and latencies from production, due to the data being much smaller or simply differently varied (use `SHOW STATISTICS FOR TABLE <table>`).

 After a potential optimization has been applied, always follow-up to see if it made things better, worse, or the same.
 You'd be surprised.
 If it's worse or the same, it's still useful data to refine your understanding of the situation.
 If things improved, make it an announcement, it's good for morale!

-Finally, when starting with any kind of optimization, you have to establish three main things:
+Finally, when starting with any kind of optimization, I think you have to establish three main things:

-- Is it a problem now, and will it worsen over time?
-(In our case, yes, and yes)
+- Is it a real problem now (or is it just nerd sniping), and will it worsen over time?
+In our case, yes, and yes.
 - What am I optimizing for?
-(CPU, latency, memory, contention time, number of retries, throughput, etc).
+CPU, latency, memory, contention time, number of retries, throughput, etc. In our case: rows scanned, mainly.
 - When am I done?
-(What is an acceptable performance budget?)
+What is an acceptable performance budget?
+In our case: ~10 rows scanned.

 For the recovery flow, latency (or throughput for that matter) do not *really* matter: whether it takes 1ms or 5s is *fine*.
 I say this as a performance ~junkie~ advocate!
 I hate slow software!
 But for user driven, rarely performed actions, a handful of seconds is ok!
 What is not ok is creating humongous load on the database for no reason, which impacts every action in the system.
 That was my goal: reduce rows scanned to <10 and CPU time to <10ms.
 Reducing latency is a nice side-effect.